myzxcg/RealBlindingEDR/README.md

    `#define DrivePath "driver_fullpath"` is used to specify the path where the driver is located

-    The dbutil_2_3.sys driver supports win7 and above, However, it may not be loaded on Win11 due to the black certificate issue.
+    The dbutil_2_3.sys driver supports win7 and above, Unable to load in win11, prompting that the certificate has been revoked.

     The echo_driver.sys driver only supports win10 and above versions, and there are currently no other restrictions.
 2. Compile the project and double-click to execute it on the computer with AV/EDR installed.
 (If the file is not immune to anti-virus, please write your own anti-virus shellcode loader, then convert it into shellcode and load it)